-TO VOTE, MARK BLOCKS BELOW IN BLUE OR BLACK INK AS FOLLOW VS: D94510-P82840 KEEP THIS PI ORTION N FOR YO UR REC THIS PRO XY CAR D IS VALID ONLY WHEN SIGNED AND DATED.
-DETACH AND RETUR IN THIS PO ORTION CONST RUCTION PARTNERS, INC. BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" H OF THE NOMINEES IN PROPOSAL 1. \neg 1.
-Proposal to elect two Class II directors to serve for a three-year term expiring at the 2026 annual meeting of stockholders. ' l Nominees: For Withhold 1a.
-Craig Jennings 0 0 l 1b.
-Mark R. Matteson 0 THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" PROPOS ALS 2 AND 3.
-For Against Absta 2.
-Proposal to ratify the appointment of RSM US LLP as the Con- npany's inc dependent registered public accountants for the fiscal year ending September 30, 2023.
+TO VOTE, MARK BLOCKS BELOW IN BLUE OR BLACK INK AS FOLLOW /S: V29428-P02670 KEEP THIS POF ITION FOR YO JR RECORDS THIS PRO XY CARI IS VALID ONLY WHEN SIGNED AND DATED.
+DETACH AND RE TUR N THIS PO RTION ONLY CONST RUCTION PARTNERS, INC. \neg THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" EACH OF NOMINEES IN PROPOSAL 1. - \neg 1.
+Proposal to elect three Class III directors to serve for a three-year term expiring at the 2027 annual meeting of stockholders.
+Nominees: For Withhold Ta.
+Michael H. McKay 0 1b.
+Stefan L. Shaffer 0 1c.
+Noreen E. Skelly 0 0 THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" PROPOSALS 2, 3 AND 4.
+For Against Abstain 2.
+Proposal to ratify the appointment of RSM US LLP as the Company's in dependent r egistered public accountants for the fiscal year ending September 30, 2024.
 0 0 0 3.
-Proposal to approve an amendment to the Company's Amen ded and Re estated Certificate of Incorporation to limit the liability of certain officers of the Company.
-0 0 0 is m shares represented by this proxy, when properly executed, vade, this proxy will be voted FOR each of the nominering, the persons named in this proxy will vote in their discr es in Prop ed in the manner directed herein by the undersigned stockholder(s).
-If no direction osal 1 and FOR Proposals 2 and 3.
-If any other matters properly come before the Yes No Plea se indicate whether you plan to attend this meeting.
-0 as attorney, executor, administrator, trustee or guardian, please add your title as such, sinner is a corporation, please sign in full corporate name by duly authorized officer.
+Proposal to approve the adoption of the Construction Partners, Inc. 20 24 Restricted Stock Plan.
+0 0 0 4.
+Proposal to approve an amendment to the Construction Partners, Inc. 2018 Equity noentive Plan to increase the number of shares reserved for issuance pursuant to awards.
+0 0 0 The FOR shares represented by this proxy, when properly executed, will be voted in- each of the nominees in Proposal 1 and FOR Proposals 2, 3 and 4.
+If the manner of any other m irected herein by the undersigned stockholder(s).
+If no direction is made, this proxy will be voted afters properly come before the meeting, the persons named in this proxy will sole in their discretion.
+Yes No Plea se indicate whether you plan to attend this meeting.
+0 0

+Please sign your name exactly as it appears on this pressy card.
+When signing as attorney, essecutor, administrator, trustee or guardian, please add your title as each.
+When signing as joint tenants, all parties in the joint tenancy must sign.
+It a signer is a corporation, please sign in full corporation name by displantation of officer.

-Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting of Stockholders to be held on February 23, 2023: The Notice and Proxy Statement and Annual Report are available at www.proxyvote.com.
+Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting of Stockholders to be held on March 20, 2024: The Notice and Proxy Statement and Annual Report are available at www.proxyvote.com.